Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

 Perhaps the most immediately important observation made in the execution of the project is that UT integrals are much simpler to integrate using sector decomposition than generic integrals in the same class.
 This applies both to integration timing as well as to accuracy.
-In fact, we have observed that the expansion coefficients of UT integrals typically grow by one decade per expansion order, where for generic integrals these can grow by several decades per expansion order.
-Whereas the first behaviour leads to a numerical precision which is just enough to obtain the physical result, with the latter it would have been out of the question.
-This offers an immediate advantage to be exploited for explicit computations beyond the scope of the present project, for instance for self-energy computations at high loop orders.
-For integrals which have more complicated kinematics it would be interesting to explore UT finding methods, perhaps as a help along the way of finding so-called $\epsilon$-form differential equations, see the talk of Johannes Henn \cite{Henn:Jan2018} and the section~\ref{chmt}.\ref{sec:rlee} by Roman Lee.
+In fact, we have observed that the expansion coefficients of UT integrals typically grow by one decade per expansion order, whereas, for generic integrals, these can grow by several decades per expansion order.
+Whereas the first behaviour leads to a numerical precision that is just enough to obtain the physical result, with the latter it would have been out of the question.
+This offers an immediate advantage to be exploited for explicit computations beyond the scope of the present project, for instance, for self-energy computations at high-loop orders.
+For integrals with more complicated kinematics, it would be interesting to explore UT finding methods, perhaps to help in finding so-called $\epsilon$-form differential equations; see the talk of Johannes Henn \cite{Henn:Jan2018} and Section~\ref{chmt}.\ref{sec:rlee}.

-\chapter{Methods and Tools}
+\chapter{Methods and tools}